Doctor of Nursing Practice

 Progression in the Doctor of Nursing Practice degree program is contingent upon satisfactory academic achievement in all required courses.

 Doctor of Nursing Practice students must achieve a cumulative grade point average of 3.0 or above in all courses taken for credit as a DNP student at the Frances Payne Bolton School of Nursing to be awarded the DNP degree.
-All DNP students must successfully defend their scholarly project.
+All DNP students must successfully complete an oral presentation of their DNP project.

-The DNP program culminates in successful completion of a scholarly project.
-The scholarly project is designed by the student in collaboration with a 3-member committee approved by the Program Director.
-The scholarly project must focus on an issue related to improving patient outcomes.
-The scholarly project can take the form of a five chapter written project or a manuscript suitable for publication.
-The procedures and written product must conform to the regulations of the FPB School of Nursing.
+The DNP program culminates in successful completion of the DNP project.
+The DNP project is designed by the student in collaboration with a three-member committee approved by the Program Director.
+The project must focus on a practice issue related to improving patient outcomes.
+The written product can take the form of a written report or a manuscript suitable for publication.
+The procedures and written report must conform to the regulations of the FPB School of Nursing.

-Students must successfully defend their completed scholarly project in an “oral examination” with their committee members who are responsible for certifying that it meets acceptable scholarly standards.
-The defense is open to faculty and students and to those outside of the University.
-The committee determines the adequacy of the oral examination and written product.
-A student will pass if two or more of the committee members agree that the student successfully responded to questions during the defense and the written product met scholarly standards.
+Students must successfully present their completed DNP project in an oral presentation with their committee members who are responsible for certifying that it meets acceptable scholarly standards.
+The presentation is open to faculty and students; the chair determines whether the defense is open to those outside of the University.
+The committee determines the adequacy of the oral presentation and written product.
+A student will pass if two or more of the committee members agree that the student successfully responded to questions during the oral presentation and the written product met scholarly standards.

-Most classes are held in an intensive format, meeting for a specified number of days with additional meetings held online.
-A 3-credit course will meet for 5 days.
-Three courses are held online across the semester.
+The France Payne Bolton School of Nursing has a unique approach to "distance" learning.
+Most classes are held in an Intensive Format, meeting for a specified number of days with additional meetings held online.
+For example, a 3-credit course will meet for 5-6 days.
+Three courses are taught online across the semester.
 Intensive sessions are given three times a year (January, May, and August) for at least two weeks.
 Papers and projects are due in the semester following the intensive session.
+NUND 619 (proposal development) and 620 (scholarly project) are arranged with the advisor and NUND 611 is arranged with the advisor and preceptor/s.

 Required Courses Required Credits